Skip to content Skip to sidebar Skip to footer

 23-sweating-facts-you-wont-believe-hero-image

-Humans are born with 2 to 4 million sweat glands that are spread across the body and are found on hairless skin like palms and soles and hairy skin.
+Humans are born with 2 to 4 million sweat glands spread across the body.
+These glands are found on both hairless skin (like the palms of your hands and soles of your feet) and hairy skin.
 There are two types of sweat glands eccrine that open directly onto the skin’s surface and apocrine glands that open into the hair follicle leading to the surface of the skin.
 Eccrine glands start working soon after birth but apocrine glands only function near to puberty time.

 Sweating is a natural body response to overheating when sweating fluid (mostly made up of water) is released through sweat glands.
 In the process, excess body heat is also transferred with the sweat on the skin’s surface.
 As sweat on the skin gets appropriate heat, the water content of sweat evaporates helping the body to cool down and maintain normal temperature.
 Variability in sweating rate is dependent on various conditions like exercise intensity, body size/composition, environmental conditions, heat acclimation, aging, diet, and hydration level.